LDAWG-a11y/a11yWebApp/src/guides/responsive-tabbed-interfaces.md

 Both accordions and tabs have `aria-controls` on the trigger, so we've added that here along with a reference to the corresponding panel.
 Tabpanels have an accessible name and accordions can too, so we will use `aria-labelledby` and refer to the button element (I know we shouldn't use `aria-labelledby` on a `<div>` without a role, but the roles will be present on both widgets later.

-We are ultimately going to use this `baseHTML` variable again later, on every occasion we change from accordions to tabs and vice versa, I did consider just stripping the unneeded attributes out and adding the required ones back in for each change, but I opted for this approach as it made sense at the time, but I could be wrong, either way we are shuffling stuff about and manipulating many attributes.
+* We are ultimately going to use this `baseHTML` variable again later when the page initially loads

-Finally, outside of the loop we reassign our variable with another inner wrapping `<div>` that has the class `widget__controls-wrappe`r and we add the contents from our loop
+* Finally, outside of the loop we reassign our variable with another inner wrapping `<div>` that has the class `widget__controls-wrappe`r and we add the contents from our loop

 ```javascript
 const widgetWrapper = document.querySelector('.widget__wrapper');